batterycenter/battery/docs/concepts.md

 <summary>More about Windows</summary>
 <p>Just as http://utf8everywhere.org/ states, this is not a religious war against Windows or Microsoft.
 In fact, Battery was for a long time Windows-only and is still primarily developed for Windows.</p>

-<p>Microsoft is not to be blamed for inventing ANSI, CRLF or choosing UTF-16, because they were the first ones to do it back then.
-We only think it is time to move on and it is time to ban ANSI from modern software development.</p>
+<p>Microsoft is not to be blamed for inventing the ANSI encoding, CRLF or choosing UTF-16, because they were one of the first ones to see the challenge back then.
+We just think it is time to move on and that nowadays it is time to ban ANSI encoding from modern software development.</p>
 </details>

 Battery provides you with many concepts that make your life easier: You do not have to stay inline with them,